rfc2205-europa/front-end-capstone/README.md

 # Hack Reactor: Front End Capstone

-## Tale of Contents;
+## Tale of Contents:
-  Overview
+  1. Overview
-  Team Members
+  2. Team Members
-  Description
+  3. Description
-  LightHouse Audit Results
-  Installation Instructions
+  4. Installation Instructions

 ## Interacting with the middleman server:
 To make a get request: